mindsdb/mindsdb/README.md

 This example showcases AI agents, a feature developed by MindsDB.
 AI agents can be assigned certain skills, including text-to-SQL skills and knowledge bases.
 Skills provide an AI agent with input data that can be in the form of a database, a file, or a website.

-We create a text-to-SQL skill based on the car sales dataset and deploy a conversational model, which are both components of an agent.
+We create a text-to-SQL skill based on the car sales dataset and deploy a conversational model, both of which are components of an agent.
 Then, we create an agent and assign this skill and this model to it.
 This agent can be queried to ask questions about data stored in assigned skills.

 ```sql
 -- Step 1.
 Connect a data source to MindsDB